sixkey/py-scripts/viminidb/README.md

 ## Queries with parameters

-Positional arguments given to viminidb after the query will be taken as arguments.
-You can catch these arguments using using $n or $n|type$ where n is the position of the argument (indexing from 1).
+Positional arguments that are given to viminidb after the query will be taken as arguments.
+You can catch these arguments using $n or $n|type$ where n is the position of the argument (indexing from 1).

 Running